Labor costs, supply chain issues bite into Winnebago's profit

-(Reuters) - Winnebago Industries Inc (WGO.N) reported a lower-than-expected profit on Thursday as a worker shortage at a key plant in rural Iowa and trouble sourcing key components from suppliers stymied production of the company’s recreational vehicles.
+Dec 18 (Reuters) - Winnebago Industries Inc reported a lower-than-expected profit on Thursday as labor constraints and supply chain disruptions stymied production of the company’s recreational vehicles.

 The Forest City, Iowa-based maker of motorhomes and camping trailers reported a fiscal first-quarter profit of $9.9 million, or 37 cents a share, compared with $11.1 million, or 40 cents a share, last year.